 Does CyberGhost unblock Netflix?

 CyberGhost runs streaming servers that are specially optimized to unblock over 35 popular streaming services.
-These include BBC iPlayer, Fox Sport in Brazil, Comedy Central, YouTube in various countries, Netflix in various countries, and many more.
+These include Fox Sport in Brazil, Comedy Central, YouTube in various countries, Netflix in various countries, and many more.
 It even unblocks Disney+ from anywhere in the world, despite its US-only availability at launch.
+Unfortunately, the service has been hit-and-miss when it comes to BBC iPlayer.
+It used to flawlessly grant access to the British platform, but has since become distinctly unreliable.

-We didn’t test them all, but the BBC iPlayer and US Netflix servers worked a treat.
+We didn’t test them all, but the US Netflix servers worked a treat.

 Speed and performance